Bisher 948 mal gespeichert

 1. SMOKING, drugs, alcohol

 Please...
 I don't really welcome smokers....
-I don't permit smoking in the house and grounds and REMEMBER this is a dry area.
+I don't like smoking in the house and grounds my partner is in a fragile battle with nicotine, and having other smokers in the group is really bad for his rather feeble willpower!
+REMEMBER this is a dry area.
 Fires start easily.

 Drinking alcohol is only tolerated at evening meal and social occasions.
 No daytime drinking, and no habitual drinkers.